Magnus167/resumeCV/resume.md

 ### **Conlectio** | `2016 – PRESENT`

 Created a server that hosts educational content (lectures, documentaries, books and practice papers) on the school network.
 The project was highly useful for teachers, as well as students.
-Maintained and scaled the project since.
-The future of the project is aimed at providing technological
+Scaled and maintained the project for it's lifetime.
+The future of the project is aimed at providing low cost ed-tech to for students who don't have access to ed-tech.

 ### **Traffic and Road Safety Awareness Workshops** | `DEC 2018`